How to Place and Pursue a Property Lien

 Property Lien Disputes

-People can turn erratic once a lien applies to their property.
+People can turn erratic once a lien is applied to their property.
 This opens up many possible disputes and questions you may have as the lienholder:

 - What if a property owner disputes your lien?